 [10] explained that Zakat has a huge potential to achieve three major goals; to guarantee the fulfilment of the basic needs for zakat recipient that is food, clothing, shelter, education, health and transportation.
 Islam has prescribed the eight groups of zakat recipients (asnaf) as stated in the Holy Quran (Surah At-Taubah 9: 60).
 The eight groups are the needy, the poor, the zakat collectors (amil), new converts to Islam (mualaf), slaves (ar-riqab), debtors (gharimin), Muslims who strive in the way of Allahs.w.t (fisabilillah), and the wayfarers (ibnu sabil).
-The detailed explanation of these asnaf are given intervals asnaf who are entitled to received Zakat
+The detailed explanations of 1 these asnaf are gives intight of bight asnaf who are entitled to received Zakat